Around the World with Dot

 Around the World with Dot (also known as Dot and Santa Claus) is a 1981 Australian animated film directed by Yoram Gross and starring Drew Forsythe and Ron Haddrick.
-It is a sequel to Dot and the Kangaroo.
+It is a sequel to 1977’s Dot and the Kangaroo.

 Premise

 Dot joins a swagman named Danny dressed as Father Christmas on a tour of the world to see everyone celebrate Christmas in their own different ways.
-They search for a long-lost beloved joey, the child of the kangaroo Dot had met when she lost her way home.
+They search for a lost beloved joey, the child of the kangaroo Dot had met when she lost her way home.